Jayasree2904/Vibenest/README.md

 +Neutral 😐

-###Music Recommendations:
+***Music Recommendations:***
-Get personalized Spotify song recommendations that match your detected emotion Songs are classified based on valence and energy metrics Recommendations are sorted by popularity for the best music discovery experience
+Get personalized Spotify song recommendations that match your detected emotion.
+Songs are classified based on valence and energy metrics, recommendations are sorted by popularity for the best music discovery experience.

-##Technology Stack
+***Technology Stack:***

 Frontend: HTML, CSS, JavaScript

 Backend: Flask (Python)

 ML/AI:
 DeepFace for facial emotion recognition. face-api.js for real-time facial detection in browser.
 Custom classification algorithms for emotion-to-music mapping.

-Data: Curated Spotify dataset with audio features including valence, energy, and popularity metrics
+Data: This project uses the [Spotify Dataset from Kaggle](https://www.kaggle.com/datasets/sanjanchaudhari/spotify-dataset), which includes song metadata and audio features like valence, energy, and popularity.
+These features are crucial for our emotion-based classification system.

-##How It Works:
+***How It Works:***

 The system captures your emotional state either through: